Morning Joe: Relationship with Donald Trump

 Early in 2016, the show and its hosts were criticized for their support to then-candidate Donald Trump; Matt Taibbi described the hosts as "lapdogs" and their relationship as "brown-nosing".
 The criticism was further exacerbated by a hot mic recording published by Harry Shearer on his podcast, where Scarborough and Brzezinski discuss with Trump the positive coverage of him, and the possible questions the candidate could get in their upcoming interview.

 In late June 2017, a conflict erupted between the hosts of Morning Joe and President Trump.
 On the morning of June 29, the president posted a series of tweets mocking Scarborough and Brzezinski, with his comments about the latter widely condemned as misogynistic.
 The hosts responded with an op-ed in The Washington Post, in which they described White House officials warning them of a negative article that would be published in the National Enquirer if they refused to apologize for their coverage of Trump.
 Although the initial tweets received negative responses from both Republican politicians and political commentators including Speaker of the House Paul Ryan, Trump retaliated on July 1 with another tweet describing Scarborough as "crazy" and Brzezinski as "dumb as a rock".

+Ten days after Trump's election in November 2024, Scarborough and Brzezinski met with Trump at Mar-a-Lago.
+Announcing this visit on their November 18 show, they told viewers they intended to "restart communications" with Trump.
+In the aftermath of the meeting with US President-elect Donald Trump, ratings declined by 15% overall and by 41% in the key 25-to-54 demographic.